 Complimentary Event Fees

 Atlantian Royalty, Atlantian Heirs, and Hawkwood Coronet(s) shall automatically receive complimentary admission to events, including feast spots, sponsored by the Barony.
-Other persons may be given complimentary admission and/or feast if authorized as part of the Event Bid.
+Other persons may be given complimentary admission and/or feast if authorized as part of the Event budget.

 The number of guests at high table should be determined and set in advance.
-Seats at High Table shall only be complimentary if they are already set as such by policy.
+Seats at High Table shall only be complimentary if they are identified as such by the Event budget.

 At Baronial Birthday, all prior landed Hawkwood Coronets shall receive complimentary admission to the event, excluding feast, provided they officially notify the autocrat or reservationist they will attend Baronial Birthday during pre‐registration period.

 Event Refunds shall be provided as follows: